wedaa-tech/generator-tf-wdi/generators/app/templates/k8s-web-ui/README.md

-# Deploy Kubernetes Dashboard in EKS
+# Deploy Kubernetes Dashboard in aws or azure

 Kubernetes Dashboard is a web-based user interface that allows users to manage, monitor, and troubleshoot Kubernetes clusters.
 It provides an overview of the cluster's resources, such as nodes, pods, services, and deployments, and allows users to perform common tasks, such as scaling up or down a deployment, updating a service, or deleting a pod.